 For the majority of Sakurai’s insight on Melee around the time of its development and release, we’ll refer to his site, “News Flash!
 Smash Bros.
 Dojo!!”, a sort of spiritual successor to “Smash Bros.
 Dojo!!”.
 The site is more promotional than informational, serving more as a developer diary than a guidebook.
 Still, it detailed a lot of the new mechanical additions in Melee, and that’s where we’ll start looking into Sakurai’s relationship with Melee.

 Wavecheating and Fun-canceling

-Gfycat courtesy of reddit user /u/HgWilliams.
+gfycat courtesy of reddit user /u/darderp.
 Source video is Perfect Dark.

 “Melee fans who played deep into the game without any problems might have trouble understanding this, but Melee was just too difficult.”

 “News Flash!” introduced a lot of the new mechanics that were added in Melee (although not all of them).
 Because of the site’s nature, it at times had a more teasing tone, where Sakurai would begin to detail something, like Samus’ tether grab, but then trail off, leaving things to the imagination, presumably to build anticipation.

 For context, the following is a list of the following advanced techniques that were detailed on the site: